About my work

 I provide technical writing and consulting services to clients requiring high quality, detailed software documentation.

-User guides, reference manuals, technical articles, white-papers
+User guides, reference manuals, technical articles

 The documentation as code philosophy with Git version control

 Lightweight markup—reStructuredText, AsciiDoc, Markdown (and related, such as CommonMark and MyST)